everx-labs/everdev/docs/command-line-interface/evernode-platform-startup-edition-se.md

 ## Set

 This command switches Evernode SE to the specified version and port and downloads it, if it is missing. **Attention!
-This command does not start TON OS SE, you need to run `start` command separately.**
+This command does not start EVER OS SE, you need to run `start` command separately.**

 ```shell
 everdev se set --version 0.24.11 --port 2020